department-of-veterans-affairs/vets-api/docs/setup/running_natively.md

 ## Running the app Natively

 ## EKS
 Prior to EKS, ClamAV (the virus scanner) was deployed in the same process as Vets API.
 With EKS, ClamAV has been extracted out into it’s own service.
-Locally you can see the docker-compose.yml config for clamav here.
-To run this locally, just run the make up command (see Makefile) but to skip this for local setup run the foreman command:
+Locally you can see the docker-compose.yml config for clamav.

-To run vets-api and its redis and postgres dependencies run the following command from within the repo you cloned foreman start -m all=1,clamd=0,freshclam=0
+TODO: Running clamav natively, as we did in Vets API master still needs to be configured.
+For the time being, please run:
+`docker-compose -f docker-compose-clamav.yml up`

+After that, follow the native instructions and run foreman start -m all=1

 You should then be able to navigate to [http://localhost:3000/v0/status](http://localhost:3000/v0/status) in your browser and start interacting with the API.
 Changes to the source in your local